pivotal/docs-tap/scst-store/cli_installation.md

 # CLI installation

-> **Note:** The Insight CLI is in beta and is separate from the Tanzu CLI.
-It still works with the final 1.0.0 version of Supply Chain Security Tools - Store.
+> **Note:** The `insight` CLI is in beta and is separate from the Tanzu CLI.
+It still works with the final production version of Supply Chain Security Tools - Store.

 This topic explains how to install the `insight` CLI: